dipendra-mule/conducky/website/docs/user-guide/troubleshooting.md

 2. **Event doesn't exist**: Verify the event slug is correct
 3. **No access**: Ensure you have a role in the event
-4. **Event disabled**: The event may have been disabled by a SuperAdmin
+4. **Event disabled**: The event may have been disabled by a System Admin

 ## Authentication Issues